 - “Money is made by anticipating what is coming—not by waiting until it happens and going with the crowd.”
 (Wyckoff)

-- Work the trades, proven through tireless backtesting, without fear or hesitation.
+- We work the trades, proven through backtesting, without fear or hesitation.

 - “Repetition is the mother of wisdom!”
 (Weis)